kenwuuu/YouTubeSearchBySubscriptions/README.md

 # YouTubeSearchBySubscriptions
 Searches only for videos exclusive to your YouTube subscriptions

+from apiclient.discovery import build from apiclient.errors import HttpError from oauth2client.tools import argparser from oauth2client import client from oauth2client.client import OAuth2WebServerFlow

-Sign up for YouTube Data API here: https://console.developers.google.com/apis/api pip install --upgrade google-api-python-client
+pip install google-api-python-client